Why To Retire In Colombia

 With a northern coast made up of rainforest, residents in this region experience far more rainfall than the rest of the country.
 Meanwhile, the southern region of the country experiences much more savanna-like conditions, with dryer, warmer weather.

 Colombia is one of the many countries with a specialized retirement visa.
 Applicants must provide proof of earning a minimum of just $262 of retirement or pension income per month in order to qualify.
 The retirement visa is valid for 3 years, after which it can be renewed.
 After 5 years in the country, retirees can upgrade to a resident visa.
-More information can be found here.

 Travel by bus is by far the most common form of transportation in Colombia.
 With an expansive public bus system, residents can rely on the vehicles for both long-distance travel and short runs across the city.
 Personal cars are also an option, but driving can be hectic and traffic-heavy, especially in the cities.